davidbannon/libqt6pas/README.md

 --------

-The main library Deb package looks a bit like this - `libqt6pas6_2_0-0_amd64.deb`
+The main library Deb package looks a bit like this - `libqt6pas6_6.2.0-1_amd64.deb and libqt6pas6-dev_6.2.0-1_amd64.deb`

-   * The package name is   libqt6pas
+   * The package name is   libqt6pas6

    * The "6_2" indicates its based on Qt6.2 LTS series, works fine with later Qt6 too.

    * The "_0" will indicate later release of the bindings, still with Qt6.2

-   * The "-3" is the usual debian packaging release, I'll increment that if I release new packages with same library.
-Yeah, '3', I am not doing well !
+The "-1" is the usual debian packaging release, I'll increment that if I release new packages with same library.

+Note that, in this format, which conforms to the way Debian is packaging Qt6, the '6' appears three times, each refering to the same thing !
+I have moved over to this format instead of the one intially used here as I found the earlier one was much harder to get error free rpms.
+The change of formatting will require, the user, to remove ones in the old format before installing the new format.
+Sorry.